beaconsproject/hydrology_explorer/docs/user_guide.md

 ### Set input parameters

-In this step, the user uploads the required spatial data into the BEACONs Hydrology Explorer.
+In this step, the user uploads the required spatial data into Hydrology Explorer: study area, streams, and catchments.
+When uploaded, the layers will appear on the map and can be turned on and off using the legend in the top-right corner.
+For the map, there are two background options: ESRI World Topo Map and ESRI World Imagery.

 **Select source dataset** offers two options:

 1. **Use demo dataset** - This dataset is embedded in the app and is located in the Dawson area in central Yukon, Canada.
 It includes all spatial layers required to run the app.

-2. **Upload spatial dataset** - If selected, the panel options will expand:
+2. **Upload spatial dataset** - If selected, the panel options will expand and provide three options for uploading data.
+For all options, the spatial data must satisfy the requirements described on the **Data Requirements** tab, including a consistent coordinate reference system.

-   -- **Upload individual Shapefile layers**: User need to point on a study area, streams segments  and catchments dataset.
-Make sure the layers fullfil the datset requirements.
+   i) **Upload individual Shapefile layers**: Browse to each shapefile and select all files associated with the shapefile.
+A shapefile consists of multiple files with the same name but different extensions (e.g., .shp, .shx, .dbf, .prj).
+All files associated with the shapefile must be uploaded.

-   -- **Upload CSV with file paths**: Provide a CSV that defines the access paths for each shapefile layer.
-The CSV must have exactly two columns:
+   ii) **Upload CSV with file paths**: The spatial datasets can be uploaded using a csv file created in a text editor (e.g., Notepad).
+The csv file must have the following structure:

-   - Layers – must contain exactly the following three names: studyarea, catchments, streams

-    - Access path – the full path to the corresponding shapefile for each layer.
+      Layer,Path <br>
+      study area,C:/data/study_area.shp <br>
+      stream,C:/data/streams.shp<br>
+      catchments,C:/data/catchments.shp

-   -- **Upload a Geopackage**: Browse to the GeoPackage.
-Users are responsible for ensuring that all three required spatial layers (and associated attributes) are in the Geopackage and that all layers share a consistent coordinate reference system.
+   iii) **Upload a Geopackage**: Browse to the GeoPackage.
+Users are responsible for ensuring that the study area, streams, and catchment spatial layers are in the GeoPackage.

-Press the **Preview study area** button to load the three spatial layers.
-Once loaded, the layers will appear on a map and can be turned on and off.
+Press the **Preview study area** button to load the three spatial layers into the map.
+Once loaded, the layers will appear on a map and can be turned on and off using the legend in the top-right corner.
 From here, move on to **Set intactness**.

 **Set intactness** defines how the intactness of each catchment will be determined.
 The app offers two options:

-1. **Value in catchments dataset** - The catchments dataset includes a column containing the intactness values, ranging from 0 to 1.
+1. **Value in catchments dataset** - If it exists, select the attribute in the catchment dataset that contains values for the proportion of the catchment undisturbed or intact.
+Values will range from 0 to 1, with 1 = 100% intact.

-2. **Upload intactness layer** -  Select a GeoPackage or Shapefile.
-If you choose a GeoPackage, you must also specify which layer contains the intactness data.
+2. **Upload intactness layer** -  The intactness layer is a polygonal feature and can be uploaded via a GeoPackage or Shapefile.
+If a GeoPackage is used, the user must specify which layer contains the intactness data.
+The app will use this spatial layer to calculate the proportion of the catchment intact.
+Note: This value will be added to the catchment dataset contained in the Download GeoPackage.

 Press the **Confirm** button.
 If an intactness layer is provided, it will be displayed on the map.
 <br><br>